 Go back to your accommodation, have dinner and stay overnight.
 Enjoy the post dinner Sidi Dance by dancers of tribes from African origin!

 Head to the the Gir National Park for a morning Game Safari, then return for breakfast at the resort!

-Once you have made it to the top, you will be one proud adventurer and will see that it was worth the climb.
+Once you have made it to the top, you will see that it was worth the climb.
 The city of temples is a an incredible sight, with spires and towers hedged in by solid protecting walls.
-It is still a serene and beautiful place even in the midst of the crowds and positive energy seems to flow as you view the fascinating scenes of the smooth pastureland below.
+It is still a serene and beautiful place even in the midst of the crowds and positive energy seems to flow as you view the scenes of the smooth pastureland below.
 There is no overnighting, not even for the priests as this temple city was constructed as a habitat for the gods.
 There are stringent climbing rules in place in keeping with the Jain faith.
-Visitors are not to carry any food, must get back to the to the bottom of the hill before sundown and leather items are not permitted.
-Overnight in Palitana!
+Visitors are not to carry any food, must get back to the bottom of the hill before sundown and leather items are not permitted.
+Overnight in Palitana.

-After a delicious breakfast, today we will drive to Vadodra (formerly Baroda).
+After a delicious breakfast, we will drive to Vadodra (formerly Baroda).
 Vadodra which sits on the banks of the Vishwamitri River has a long, rich history of culture and trade for over two thousand years.
-After the expulsion of the Mughals from Gujarat in the 18th century by the Marathas, the Gaekwad clan their local lieutenants, claimed Vadodara as their capital.
+After the expulsion of the Mughals from Gujarat in the 18th century by the Marathas, the Gaekwad clan who were their local lieutenants claimed Vadodara as their capital.
 Even up until independence in 1947 and during the British rule Vadodara kept a high level of self-government.